prajwl-dh/next-markdown/README.md

-# Next Markdown
+# Next Editor

-**Next Markdown** is a modern, lightweight rich text editor built using **Next.js**, **React**, **TailwindCSS**, and **MDX**.
-It provides live content preview and offers export functionality in both markdown syntax and as a JSON object, making it easy to integrate with markdown-to-HTML converters on your website.
-This tool enables seamless content management and dynamic rendering across platforms.
+**Next Editor** is a lightweight, free-to-use editor that allows you to write and preview blogs and other content instantly in rich text format or markdown format.
+It also enables you to export your work as markdown, facilitating seamless integration with your web applications.
+Perfect for developers and creators seeking a responsive and feature-rich tool to enhance their workflow.

 ## Features

-- **Interactive Markdown Editing**: Write and preview rich text with live updates.
+- **Interactive Markdown Editing**: Write and preview markdown text with live preview.
+- **Rich Text Editing**: Write rich text format in notion style block text editor.
 - **Export Functionality**: Save your content in markdown or JSON format.
-- **Beautiful UI**: Designed with TailwindCSS for a clean, responsive experience.
+- **Beautiful UI**: Designed with TailwindCSS for a clean, responsive experience across all devices.